Larry Semon: Last films

-Death
+Struggles

+Semon's contract with Educational was not renewed.
+He declared personal bankruptcy on March 19, 1928, with liabilities of $454,639 (the equivalent of $8,878,000 today) and assets of $300 ($5,900 today).
+He signed for a series of personal appearances in New York, but while traveling on the vaudeville circuit, he suffered a nervous breakdown and went back to Los Angeles.

-After returning to Los Angeles, Semon was admitted to a sanatorium in Victorville, California, where on October 8, 1928—at the age of 39—he died of pneumonia and tuberculosis.
+Semon was admitted to a sanatorium in Victorville, California, where on October 8, 1928—at the age of 39—he died of pneumonia and tuberculosis.
 His wife Dorothy Dwan was reported to be at his bedside when he died.
 He was cremated and his ashes were given to his wife.
-In its obituary for Semon, the trade paper Variety speculated that ongoing stress related to his dire financial circumstances was a contributing factor in his demise, alluding to the 1925 production of The Wizard of Oz as the major cause of his money woes:

-This screen disaster caused Mr. Semon no end of worry and repeated efforts to recoup only added to his discomfiture.
+In its obituary for Semon, the trade paper Variety speculated that ongoing stress related to his dire financial circumstances was a contributing factor in his demise, alluding to the 1925 production of The Wizard of Oz as the major cause of his money woes: "This screen disaster caused Mr. Semon no end of worry and repeated efforts to recoup only added to his discomfiture.
 Last March he filed a voluntary petition in bankruptcy, listing debts at nearly $500,000.
-Ceaseless worry undermined his health making him an easy victim of pneumonia.
+Ceaseless worry undermined his health making him an easy victim of pneumonia."

+Dorothy Dwan remained with the motion picture industry behind the scenes, and joined the trade press.
+She became a writer and editor, specializing in home economics and cooking, and was published concurrently in Motion Picture, Movie Classic, and Hollywood magazines.

 Nicknames

-French audiences knew him as Zigoto, Italian ones as Ridolini, and Spanish ones as Jaimito ("Jimmy") in pre-war releases and Tomasín ("Tommy") in the 1940 rereleases by Manuel Rotellar.
+International audiences knew Larry Semon as Zigoto in France, Ridolini in Italy, Jaimito ("Jimmy") in Spain, and Tomasín ("Tommy") in the 1940 re-releases by Manuel Rotellar.